stone-payments/stoneco-guidelines/backend/python/README.md

 Always use cls for the first argument to class methods.

 If a function argument's name clashes with a reserved keyword, it is generally better to append a single trailing underscore rather than use an abbreviation or spelling corruption.
-Thus class_ is better than clss .
+Thus class_ is better than cls .
 (Perhaps better is to avoid such clashes by using a synonym.)

 ##### 5.12.3.8 Method Names and Instance Variables
 Use the function naming rules: lowercase with words separated by underscores as necessary to improve readability.